kanr/DockerForIot/template/md/balenaio/PITCHME.md

 @snapend

 note:
-balena es en espanol
 less then a year ago Balena was Resin, info about why can be read in their blog.
 Short story, it was trademark dispute.

 +++?image=template/img/balena_artboard.png&size=auto 99%
 @snap[midpoint text-white]